Note: All courses will offer opportunity to discuss individual behaviours of concern and support plans.

 - Recognise the importance of person-centred communication – what do we need to consider?

-- Complete an ABC (Antecedent, Behaviour, Consequence) chart and other good practice tools through the use of case studies – how does this information contribute to a positive behaviour support plan?
+- Complete an ABC (Antecedent, Behaviour, Consequence) chart and other good practice planning tools through the use of case studies – how does this information contribute to a positive behaviour support plan?

 - Understand the Law in relation to physical intervention and health and safety considerations